What We Do

 Desired outcomes are the product of informed consultation with individual young people.
 Supported accommodation is provided in the configuration of one and two bedroom units which are furnished with basic necessities.
 These units are located in various inner northern suburbs.
 These locations emphasise accessibility to public transport, employment, health, education and Centrelink services as well as access to shopping and recreational facilities.

-Support services are provided by the Youth Housing Support Workers based at a central office in Albion.
-Each young person housed and supported by YHP is allocated a key Housing Support Worker who assists and supports them with a range of issues which can include developing greater independent living skills, returning to school, accessing training, seeking employment, coping with emotional trauma from abuse, coping with mental health issues, recovering from substance abuse issues and dealing with legal issues.
+Support services are provided by the Youth Housing Support Practitioners based at a central office in Albion.
+Each young person housed and supported by YHP is allocated a key Housing Support Practitioner who assists and supports them with a range of issues which can include developing greater independent living skills, returning to school, accessing training, seeking employment, coping with emotional trauma from abuse, coping with mental health issues, recovering from substance abuse issues and dealing with legal issues.

 We support young people without children and pregnant and/or parenting young people interested in being housed and supported by the service.

 The main requirements for young people to be housed and supported with YHP is that they have a basic level of independent living skills and that their support needs are not beyond the capacity of YHP, which is an externally supported independent-living model of service.
-YHP is about assisting young people in their transition to living independently within a community and the importance of engaging in support with YHP workers is explained to young people.
+YHP is about assisting young people in their transition to living independently within a community and the importance of engaging in support with YHP workers (practitioners and tenancy teams) is explained to young people.